Tuileries Garden, Paris’ largest public park

 A network of trails and paths crisscross the 28-hectare garden.

-Sculptures by Maillol, Guillaume Coustou, Coysevox and Van Cleve adorn the lawns and paths.
+Sculptures by Maillol, Guillaume Coustou, Coysevox and Van Cleve adorn lawns and flowerbeds.

 Chairs, free for all to use, are permanently available by the octagonal and round ponds.